IT Asset Tagging Best Practices

 Customize Your System

-While some asset tagging software will try to make you conform to a rigid set of parameters based on how their system is designed, leading software platforms like Asset Panda will let you configure fields, forms, and tagging systems to help you create a custom solution for your organization’s unique needs.
+While some asset tagging software will try to make you conform to a rigid set of parameters based on how their system is designed, leading software platforms are highly configurable.
+For example, Asset Panda will let you configure fields, forms, and tagging systems to help you create a custom solution for your organization’s unique needs.

 Asset Panda — Your Solution for IT Asset Tagging